Kisan Salahkaar: Farmer Advisory Platform for Governments and NGOs

 Lean pilot total$40-$230/monthGood for 10,000 monthly users when feature use is controlled.

 If every user becomes an active power user, the cost changes quickly.
 For example, if most of the 10,000 users run crop recommendations, check weather and market panels, upload plant images or soil reports, ask follow-ups, and play audio responses, a safer planning range is $250-$700/month.
-The cheapest rollout keeps speech playback optional, compresses uploads, caches repeated advisory outputs, and limits automatic calls on page load.
+The cheapest rollout keeps read-aloud playback optional, compresses uploads, caches repeated advisory outputs, and limits automatic calls on page load.

 The hosting side is helped by serverless economics.
 Firebase App Hosting documentation lists no-cost monthly allowances for App Hosting bandwidth and underlying Cloud Run CPU, memory, and request usage, with billing only after no-cost limits are exceeded.
 That makes small public pilots financially realistic when caching and usage controls are set up properly.